 How long to beat?
 It’s a matter of preference.
 Light beating produces more dense scrambled eggs.
 Vigorous beating aerates the eggs, resulting in lighter fluffier curds.

-BEAT eggs, milk, salt and pepper in bowl until blended.
+BEAT eggs, milk, salt, and pepper in a bowl until blended.

-HEAT butter in large nonstick skillet over medium heat until hot.
+HEAT butter in a large nonstick skillet over medium heat until hot.
 POUR IN egg mixture.